marmarkie/tdvp-hydrogen-simulation/README.md

-# Updating the README content to include the mathematical formulas using Markdown syntax.

 # TDVP Hydrogen Simulation

 This repository implements a TDVP (Time-Dependent Variational Principle) simulation based on the paper ["Simulation of a Hydrogen Atom in a Laser Field Using the Time-Dependent Variational Principle"](https://link.aps.org/doi/10.1103/PhysRevE.101.023313).

 # Requirements